wp-plugins/nimble-portfolio/readme.txt

 1. A small bug that was hiding the item types.<br />
 2. A lot of people were asking for PrettyPhoto so now plugin uses PrettyPhoto instead of fancybox for gallery.<br />

+=12/10/2012=

+1.2.1 – Third (minor) upgrade<br /><br />
+1. A small bug that was printing the shortcode out, instead of replacing the shortcode.<br />
+2. Function to use in php code i.e. `nimble_portfolio_show()`.<br />

 == Upgrade Notice ==

 When you upgrade, the following problems may arise.<br /><br />
 1. If you have customized the template using the previous version, then your template may be lost.
 Therefore, take out a backup of your template files that you can re-deploy after upgrade.<br />
-2. Your portfolio categories may be lost.
+2. (Only if upgrading from version 1.0.0) Your portfolio categories may be lost.
 Therefore, note down your category names and items under each category as you might be required to re-create all categories and re-assign items under them.<br />